 You can compare the progress we made in automation and its utilization and leverage those technologies to create a meaningful impact on operational excellence.
 Those innovative technologies would make a difference, that’s for sure.
 Evolution in connectivity aspects is crucial.
 They’re progressing the physical part of cabling networks, passive networks, and wireless networks, while normal technologies like LTE or 5G need time to be adopted in industrial environments.
 The benefits they bring will change and ease our implementation of the solution, our solution design, or how we will frame the ecosystem.
 So that’s one part.

 Another important technology area was the software applications, and especially how those will be supported by cloud computing.
-This will enable not only new and easy ways to deploy and integrate solutions, but also create new paradigms, like centralized terminal management for planning and execution.
+This will enable not only new and easy ways to deploy and integrate solutions, but also to create new paradigms, like centralized terminal management for planning and execution.
 From the progress made in 2025, I can certainly imagine a central control room that helps us manage the different berths and port rotations across terminals, but also the production control at those automated terminals and the human intervention to manage exceptions.
 It will make a lot of sense not only for terminal operators but also for carriers, and the technology is coming.
-Cloud computing will enable it, and the progress made on standardizing data flows and digitizing planning and execution processes will create the core foundation for the different systems at different stakeholders enabling dynamic collaborative decision-making.
+Cloud computing will enable it, and the progress made in standardizing data flows and digitizing planning and execution processes will create the core foundation for the different systems at different stakeholders, enabling dynamic, collaborative decision-making.

 MW: You mentioned the word “integration” several times.
 Integration, in my mind, often goes hand in hand with the word “collaboration.”
 When we’re bringing together multiple, disparate systems, do we have collaboration in the industry now?
 What steps do we need to take to foster that, to reach the high level of integration you’re talking about?

 Take, for example, the introduction of third-party applications for optimization modules: it can be very difficult, meaning that you need to add customized development for the interface itself.
 And with most TOS systems, these interfaces can’t be replicated from terminal to terminal easily, which is a big constraint.
-Then there are some initiatives, like TIC 4.0, or more recently at the carrier level, DCSA, that are trying to empower interoperability between systems, and they focus on standardization of information components that enable a data model and API plan of approach, which certainly is the way to go if software suppliers effectively support us on that path.
+Then there are some initiatives, like TIC 4.0 or, more recently at the carrier level, DCSA, that are trying to empower interoperability between systems, and they focus on standardization of information components that enable a data model and API plan of approach, which certainly is the way to go if software suppliers effectively support us on that path.

 We need to move toward these kinds of initiatives being effective and not just scratching the surface, creating an illusion regarding the existing complexity for real adoption and evolution on solution design and implementation practices.
 To summarize, we have collaboration, but it’s very high-level and not really tackling the fundamental problems of system integration.
 If you look at other industries, they are far ahead of us in terms of how they design, procure, implement, and test automation solutions (look at the adoption of international automation standards like ISA-95 as an example).